JohnByrneJames/NodeAppPipeline/README.md

 This will push the contents of your directory the GitHub, the `.gitignore` file will do all the exclusions for you.
 The `-u` is an optional setting that will set an upstream connection making the origin your default push location. the `origin master` part is the upstream origin, E.G. the GitHubs cloud storage.

-Now go back to your GitHub Page and Refresh you should, now see the contents appear in that Github.
+Now go back to your GitHub Page and Refresh.
+You should now see the contents appear in that Github, identical to the screenshot below.

 ![GIT](images/GitHub_Step1_4.PNG)